awshlabs/KDD2020/README.md

 1. For notebook instance type, select ml.c5.2xlarge.
 1. Under Additional Configuration, Set volume size to be **50 GB**.
 1. Under Git repositories, select Clone a Public Git....
 Then, enter: https://github.com/goldmermaid/KDD-2020 in the text box.
+1. Click on Open Jupyter when the status turns Green "In Service", click on Open Jupyter.
+1. Open bert_pytorch_finetuning.ipynb in KDD-2020/bert_finetuning_kdd directory.